-- 1. Random forests have shown great performance in many classification problems, including intrusion detection (Farnaz & Jabbar, 2016). - 2.
+- 1.Random forests have shown great performance in many classification problems, including intrusion detection (Farnaaz & Jabbar, 2016). - 2.
 Robustness: Comparatively to individual decision trees, they are less prone to overfitting. - 3.
 Interpretability: Random forests allow one to readily extract the significance of features, therefore offering understanding of the decision-making process. - 4.
 Random forests are rather fast to train and forecast and can effectively handle high-dimensional data.
-Under our hybrid approach, the random forest classifier uses CNN's flattened features as input and finalizes network traffic classification as either normal or a particular kind of intrusion.
+Under our hybrid approach, the random forest classifier uses CNN's flattened features as input and finalizes particular kind of intrusion.